 Enter the zero band setting.
-The auto-zero tracking and the manual gross zero will work within the limits of this band.
+The auto-zero tracking and the manual gross zero will work

 Use the front panel push buttons to enter the zero band.

 Select the minimum and maximum assignment.
 The instrument will use this variable for the minimum and maximum comparison.